Butler vs. Buffalo: Odds, spread, over/under - December 5

 Butler vs. Buffalo Betting Trends

-- Butler has covered seven times in eight games with a spread this season.
+- Butler has compiled a 7-1-0 record against the spread this season.

-- So far this season, four out of the Bulldogs' eight games have gone over the point total.

-- Buffalo has covered twice in six matchups with a spread this year.
+- Buffalo has a record of 2-4-0 against the spread this year.

-- So far this year, three out of the Bulls' six games with an over/under have hit the over.
+- In the Bulls' six chances this year, the combined scoring has gone over the point total three times.

 Butler Futures Odds